Green & Sustainable Finance

 Our experience and expertise in this area mean that we will be able to address the commercial aspects and economic objectives of the transactions, and at the same time assist the parties to fulfil the legal and technical requirements set out market principles for sustainable financing.

 On the broader front, we can help you understand what "green" and "sustainable" mean, and its impact on businesses and processes.
 We can help you unpack and reconcile the different global standards, regulations and taxonomies on green and sustainable finance.
 We can also advise you on the adaptation of your business to take into account these factors, to facilitate your transition to refreshed modes of operation.

 On the macro front, sustainable finance is a new and evolving growth area in Singapore and in the region, and there will be new laws, regulations and best practices guide to set the parameters.
 We have strong advisory teams on financial regulations, environment and healthcare related laws, which would be able to support you in addressing legal and compliance issues that may arise.

 The team has vast experience acting for lenders and borrowers in numerous green and sustainable linked financing transactions, including several “first-of-its-kind” transactions in Singapore and the region, and just to name a few:

-- in 2018, in Indonesia's first sustainability blended finance facility taken by PT Royal Lestari Utama in collaboration with Tropical Landscapes Finance Facility (a multi-stakeholder partnership consisting inter alia, The World Agroforestry Centre, UN Environment and International Centre for Research in Agroforestry (ICRAF) and other parties) to finance sustainable natural rubber production;
+- Indonesia's first sustainability blended finance facility taken by PT Royal Lestari Utama in collaboration with Tropical Landscapes Finance Facility (a multi-stakeholder partnership consisting inter alia, The World Agroforestry Centre, UN Environment and International Centre for Research in Agroforestry (ICRAF) and other parties) to finance sustainable natural rubber production (2018).

 Do reach out to us to find out more.